titusjan/argos/README.md

 currently selected cell is used to calculate the height and width, and this is applied to all other cells.
 If a table has more than 10000 rows or columns, auto resizing is disabled.

-If your selected repository item is a structured array, i.e. an array having fields, all fields are displayed in a separate column by default.
+If your selected data item is a structured array, i.e. an array having fields, all fields are displayed in a separate column by default.
 If you uncheck the `separate fields` checkbox, all fields of are combined in a single cell as follows: `(field1, field2, ...)`.